Revolutionary-Games/Thrive/doc/style_guide.md

 - GUIs need to be usable with the mouse and a controller.
 See [making_guis.md](making_guis.md).

-- Do not use Control margins to try to position elements, that's not good Godot usage.
+- Do not use Control offsets to try to position elements, that's not good Godot usage.
 Use proper parent container and min size instead.

 - For spacing elements use either a spacer (that has a visual